BIKE ROAD RACING, BUILD-PEAK PLAN, CAT 1-2, ~18hpw, POWER METER, 11-WEEKS

 Do you need any devices or apps?

-You must have a power meter to gauge workout intensity.
+You must have a power meter and heart rate monitor to gauge workout intensity.
 The plan was created using the TrainingPeaks “Workout Builder” format so that workouts may be uploaded to a device (power meter, heart rate monitor, indoor trainer, etc.) to help you follow them precisely.
 (For more information on compatible devices and apps and how to export the workouts, read this.
 However, it’s not necessary to upload the workouts in order to use this plan.)

 After your event, please provide feedback on how this plan worked for you.